greggregbean/ILAB/differentiator/README.md

 To see it in work make three simple steps:
   1. Clone the repo.
-  2. Open the cloned repo in command.
+  2. Open the cloned repo in command line.
-  3. Write make in console.
+  3. Write 'make' in console.